A Linear Reconstruction Approach for Attribute Inference Attacks against Synthetic Data: Results

 \section{Results}

 We evaluate attacks on synthetic data by running the attribute inference privacy game (see Section~\ref{subsubsec:ai_game}) on datasets ACS and FIRE.
 From each complete dataset, we first sample a dataset $\mathcal{D}$ of size $n=1000$ records.
 We then run the attack game, generating synthetic datasets using each of the SDG algorithms, and compute the privacy and utility metrics.
-We repeat this process 500 iterations in each case.
-We run our experiments on a single server with a AMD EPYC CPU parallelizing across all 500 games using 32 processors and 500GB of RAM.
-The attack can take up to 3.5 hours to run for all 500 games on one single dataset.
+We average all results (attack accuracy and error metrics) across 500 repetitions of the game.
+We run our experiments on a single server with a AMD EPYC CPU parallelizing across all 500 games using 32 cores and 500GB of RAM.
+A detailed analysis of the computational cost of the attack is given in Section~\ref{sec:comp_cost}.
+The code to reproduce the results is available at \url{https://github.com/synthetic-society/recon-synth}.